f-corvaro/FDF/README.md

 gcc -I/usr/include -O3 -I.. -g   -c -o main.o main.c
 gcc -o mlx-test main.o -L.. -lmlx -L/usr/include/../lib -lXext -lX11 -lm -lbsd
 ```

+The MLX library requires the use of the `make all` command; it does not work with the `make` command alone.

 </p>